sunjun-group/bankwebapp/README.md

 	- Configure server for sutdbank
 		+ After finishing those steps, there must be a project folder named Servers created in your workspace.
 		+ Under project Servers, open server.xml file, and add Realm configuration at the end of the file: [inside  <Engine> tag]
-		example: (modify according to your local database configuration)
+		example: (MODIFY according to your local DATABASE CONFIGURATION)

 			<Realm className="org.apache.catalina.realm.JDBCRealm"
 			driverName="org.gjt.mm.mysql.Driver"